 Describing the print size in this way makes sense.
 It is equivalent to traveling for 18 minutes at 65 mph.
 It is a description that contains useful info.

 But when the image is described in pixel dimensions (eg 6000 x 9000 pixels), then the ppi doesn’t matter at all.
-The image size is described completely by just those two values. (ie, I live 20 miles from New York.
+The image size is described completely by just the pixel dimensions. (ie, I live 20 miles from New York.)